 If you don’t mind rising early, make your way to Ballast Point Park to take in a beautiful sunrise over Hillsborough Bay.
 Stroll out along the 600-foot pier, soak up the views of the Tampa skyline, and bring along a picnic breakfast to enjoy afterwards.
 There are multiple picnic tables and open space throughout the park to sit and stay awhile.

 Take a scenic stroll through the Ybor City Historic District for a fun way to spend an afternoon doing a free thing to do.
 Enjoy a free visit to Jose Marti Park and the Oakwood Cemetery or peruse the local art galleries.
 And for a nominal $4/person, you can stop by Ybor City Museum State Park housed inside a historic bakery from the 1920s.
 You’ll also be able to check out the museum’s cozy Mediterranean-style garden.

 Looking for a new way to explore the beautiful Tampa Riverwalk?
 Embark on a self-guided walking public art tour with this handy map as your guide.
 The tour includes 16 stops highlighting various works of art including sculptures, murals, mosaic and more.

-32. Free outdoor yoga at Armature Works
+32. Free outdoor yoga and pilates at Armature Works

 Get in a workout in the Courtyard at Armature Works select days each month.
 Armature Works’ weekly outdoor yoga classes are free and open to the public, and led by local and certified instructors.
 Check the event calendar for upcoming dates.